. : : October 14th, 2012 : : .

 It’s not a perspective that’s uniquely mine, either.
 Even one of Canada’s most revered newspapers was there, and noted “The generous hit parade couldn’t help but take a bit of lustre off [songs from] Former Lives.”

 Credit where credit is due; it can’t be easy to debut an album’s worth of unheard material without a stage full of friends to hide behind, and Gibbard tried to enhance the casual nature of the performance with friendly banter sprinkled throughout the set.
 Boldly put, some parts of the set worked better than others.
-Some new material stood up amongst the old material giants better than others.
+Some new material stood up among the old material giants better than others.
 The only quirky cover was a pretty decent and well-received take on The Tragically Hip‘s My Music At Work — and that’s coming from a non-Hip fan.

 All-in-all, the show was a mixed bag effort from the indie rock giant, burdened by the necessity of promoting an album not yet available to consumers composed of songs not quite good enough for mainstream release; but the highlights of the night were exceptional, and undoubtedly worth the price of admission.

 The recording sounds good, but the relative low volume of both the performance and the theatre provided some troubles.
-The loud, screaching banshee wails of female fans and enthusiastic applause by those too polite or suffering from weaker vocal chords meant that heavy handed compression had to be used to bring these collective bursts down to a level that is much less liklier to deafen the listener, while making the music itself loud and clear.
+The loud, screeching banshee wails of female fans and enthusiastic applause by those too polite or suffering from weaker vocal chords meant that heavy handed compression had to be used to bring these collective bursts down to a level that is much less likelier to deafen the listener, while making the music itself loud and clear.
 There are occasional microphone pops, but the majority of the distortion came from the stage and not the recording.

 Otherwise, fans of Gibbard will likely be interested in hearing this tape.